 How Platforms Market Themselves Without Breaking the Browsing Flow

 This article shows how modern sites market inside the product experience, not just through ads and slogans.
-You’ll get a simple page structure you can reuse, plus a practical way to make your content discoverable without slowing down browsing or deterring users.
+You’ll get a simple page structure you can reuse, a set of bounce rate benchmarks so you know what is actually normal, and a practical way to make your content discoverable without slowing down browsing or deterring users.

 Key Takeaways